 Mother’s Day is on the horizon and often poses a challenge when you are searching for unique ways to share time with mom.
 You could take mom to a tea room, but if you are on a budget or just want to take it one step further you can host your one tea party.
 Moms generally appreciate any meal they don’t have to cook, particularly if sweets are involved.
 If you have siblings with little girls, you can gather the whole troop together, and let the kids experience a fun version of tea.

 Anatomy of a Tea Party

 You don’t have to invest a great deal of money or effort in putting together a memorable tea for Mom.
-Sadly, if you have not already made a reservation at a tea house, you aren’t likely to get one.
+Sadly, if you have not already made a reservation at the best tea houses by the end of April, you aren’t likely to get one.
 But they can be busy, rushed and not at all relaxing.
 I think the secret to Mother’s Day is to remember that moms generally just want to spend some time with you and the family.

 - Top Level: The smaller top level holds the Scones.

 - Middle level should hold the sweets and fruits.